Drake-Designer/Game-Abyss/README.md

 (And yes, setting up SendGrid was a bit tricky at first, but totally worth it!)

+---

+> **Note on Contact Form Emails:**
+>
+> Emails sent via the contact form may be flagged as spam by Gmail or other providers.
+This is a known limitation when using free SMTP services (like SendGrid) with a Gmail address and no custom domain.
+For production use, setting up a custom domain with proper SPF/DKIM records would resolve this issue.
+For academic/demo purposes, please check your spam folder if you do not see the email in your inbox.

+---

 #### 🎨 Design Features

 - **Dark Theme**: Modern gaming-inspired dark interface